Frqei/webcrawler-gevent-python/README.md

 # How to run

-Works with python 3.9, you want to create a virtual-env using conda and the .yml provide or casually using the requirements.txt
+Works with python 3.9, you want to create a virtual-env using conda and the .yml provided or casually using the requirements.txt
 At the moment you have to modify the code of main.py